1932 United States presidential election: Results

 Roosevelt defeated Hoover in the election.
 Hoover became the seventh president to lose reelection after John Adams, John Quincy Adams, Martin Van Buren, Grover Cleveland, Benjamin Harrison, and William Howard Taft.
 Another president would not lose an election to another term until Gerald Ford was defeated by Jimmy Carter in the 1976 presidential election.
 This was the first election since 1916 (16 years earlier) in which the Democratic candidate won.
+Roosevelt was the last sitting governor to be elected president until Bill Clinton in 1992.

 Although the "other" vote (the combined vote total for candidates other than the nominees of the two major parties) of 1932 was three times that of 1928, it was considerably less than what had been recorded in 1920, the time of the greatest "other" vote, with the exception of the unusual conditions prevailing in 1912 and 1924.
+This was the last election where a Socialist Party presidential candidate received over 500,000 votes as of 2024.

-Roosevelt, the Democratic candidate, received 22,817,883 votes (57.41%), the largest vote ever cast for a candidate for the Presidency up until that time, and over 1,425,000 more than that cast for Hoover four years earlier.
+Roosevelt, the Democratic candidate, received 22,817,883 votes (57.41%), the largest vote ever cast for a candidate for the presidency up until that time, and over 1,425,000 more than that cast for Hoover four years earlier.

-While Hoover had won a greater percentage of the vote in 1928 (as did Harding in 1920), the national swing of 17.59% to the Democrats impressed all who considered the distribution of the vote: more than one-sixth of the electorate had switched from supporting the Republicans to the Democrats.
-Only once before had there been a comparable shift, in 1920, when there was a 14.65% swing to the Republicans (while there had been a swing to the Democrats of 13.6% in 1912, this was from a three-candidate election).
+While Hoover had won a greater percentage of the vote in 1928 (as did Harding in 1920), the national swing of 17.59% to the Democrats impressed all who considered the distribution of the vote: more than one-sixth of the electorate had switched from supporting the Republicans to the Democrats, the largest swing in either direction between consecutive elections.

 Roosevelt improved on Smith's net vote total performance in the twelve largest cities.
 Smith had won those areas by 210,000 votes in the 1928 election while Roosevelt won by 1,791,000 votes.
 Roosevelt's worst performance in the country was in the eastern United States where all six of the states that voted for Hoover came from.
 Hoover only won in forty-five counties west of the Mississippi.
+The 0.09% difference between the tipping point state (Iowa) and the national popular vote is tied as the smallest in history (along with 1892).